Soviet Lenses. Names and Optical Design

-Telemar (Телемар) This is telephoto lens.
+Telemar (Телемар) This is a telephoto lens.
 Produced before the 60-ies on KMZ.
-Has retrofocal telephoto optical design when the front and rear elements has a big distance.
+Has retrofocal telephoto optical design when the front and rear elements have a big distance.
 Later, it was replaced by the Jupiter-21, which is at the same focal length of 200 mm has the better optical performance.

 Triar (Триар) This is projection lenses manufactured at the Arsenal plant.
 Have Triplet design.

 Triplet (Триплет) Lenses name matches the name of the optical design.
 The triplets were installed as a series of projection lenses on overhead projectors.
 And also came for amateur cameras at entry-level, such as the Smena.

 Uran (Уран) Lenses Uran used for aerial photography.
 Have a planar design.

 Jupiter (Юпитер) These lenses has a Zeiss Sonnar design.
 This is photo lenses for the small and medium format (Jupiter-11, Jupiter 37, the Jupiter-9, Jupiter-21, the Jupiter-36).

 Era (Эра) Lenses with this name are very rare.
 The design is unknown to me.
 Presumably the kind of planar.
 It produced a very small series.